Flows of $\mathrm{G}_2$-structures on contact Calabi--Yau $7$-manifolds: Introduction

-\begin{remark} The relation between contact Calabi--Yau 7-manifolds, the Hitchin flow and Calabi--Yau structures on 8-manifolds was suggested to the first author by Simon Salamon.
-It is also interesting to observe the close connection between the Laplacian coflow and the Hitchin flow in this setting. \end{remark}
+\begin{remark} The relation in Theorem \ref{thm:Hitchin.flow} between contact Calabi--Yau 7-manifolds, the Hitchin flow and Calabi--Yau structures on 8-manifolds was previously known, for example, by work in \cite{ContiFino} and \cite{Freibert}.
+In the quasi-regular setting, the Calabi--Yau structures in Theorem \ref{thm:Hitchin.flow} arise via the well-known Calabi ansatz on open subsets of complex line bundles over Calabi--Yau (or, more generally, K\"ahler--Einstein) orbifolds.
+It is interesting however to observe the close connection between the Laplacian coflow and the Hitchin flow in this setting, which is a novel aspect of our study.
+We have no reason to expect such a relation between these flows to occur in general. \end{remark}

-We also include, in Appendix \ref{ap:add}, some additional computations which emerged during the course of our research and that we believe will be of further use in the study of flows of coclosed $\gt$-structures.

 \begin{remark} A natural question, if perhaps a little bold, is whether flows on cCY $7$-manifolds might actually converge to a torsion-free $\gt$-structure.
-While cautioning against excessive optimism, we notice that there are many compact examples with no apparent topological obstructions, on which moreover such a structure would induce a metric with holonomy group $\gt$, cf. Remark \ref{rem: optimist topology} in \S\ref{sec: cCY manifolds}. \end{remark}
+While cautioning against excessive optimism, we notice that there are many compact examples with no apparent topological obstructions, on which moreover such a structure would induce a metric with holonomy group $\gt$, cf.~Remark \ref{rem: optimist topology} in \S\ref{sec: cCY manifolds}.
+We emphasise that the study in this article does not pertain to this question, because the $\gt$-structures under consideration admit a non-trivial Killing field and so could not converge under the flow to a torsion-free $\gt$-structure. \end{remark}

 \textbf{Acknowledgements:} The authors would like to thank Simon Salamon, Mark Haskins and Andr\'es Moreno for some valuable discussions.
 JL and HSE were supported by a UK Royal Society Newton Mobility Award [NMG$\backslash$R1$\backslash$191068].
 JL is also partially supported by the Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics ($\#724071$ Jason Lotay).
 HSE has also been supported by the São Paulo Research Foundation (Fapesp) \mbox{[2018/21391-1]} and the Brazilian National Council for Scientific and Technological Development (CNPq) \mbox{[311128/2020-3]}.
 JPS was supported by the Coordination for the Improvement of Higher Education Personnel-Brazil (CAPES) [88882.329037/2019-1].